alachins/raisd/README.md

 FASTA-to-VCF conversion
 -----------------------
 As of version 2.6, RAiSD can also parse and process FASTA files.
 This is achieved by converting the input FASTA file to VCF format.
-RAiSD also generates the VCF file, which can be used for futher runs using RAiSD or any other tool.
+RAiSD also generates the VCF file, which can be used for future runs using RAiSD or any other tool.
+When processing FASTA files, up to two outgroups can be provided using parameters -C (primary outgroup) and -C2 (secondary outgroup).
+When no outgroup sequence is provided, the very first sequence in the file is used as outgroup (and is also included in the generated VCF file).
+The outgroup sequence(s) must be included in the FASTA file.
+The -E parameter can be used to terminate execution right after the conversion is completed.
+The -H parameter can be used to set the CHROM field (default: "chrom").
+The steps below desribe the conversion process implemented by RAiSD.

+	a) When no outgroup(s) are given or found in the FASTA file, the first sequence is used.
+In this case, the sequence is also included the generated VCF.
+The outgroup sequences that are provided by the user are only used for the REF field, and not included in the generated VCF as additional samples.
+	b) All ambiguous characters are replaced by N.
+	c) At each position (VCF entry), if the primary outgroup state is not informative, the secondary outgroup state is used.
+If that is not informative as well, then the dominant allele at that position is picked from the ingroup.
+	d) Gaps and N's are represented by '.'.
+	e) At each position, the ALT field is the first ingroup state that is different from the REF.
+If no valid ingroup state exists, i.e., all are gaps or N's or the REF state, then the ALT field is arbitrarily set to f)

+The outgroup sequence(s) is used to set the REF field per VCF line.
+When the state at some position x in the primary outgroup sequence is not informative, then the state at position x of the secondary outgroup is used.